schmeister/FitGo/README.md

 Looks like we got a pretty good fit!

-## Step 3: Find the best (Zero) slope
+## Step 3: Find the optimal slope

-I do the best RPM and plotting in the same section of code:
+In this version, I do the best RPM calulations and plotting in the same section of code. the best RPM is provided in the Key.

 <pre>
 type Plotting struct {